datakube/datakube/README.md

 - Metrics

 ## Quickstart
-No version is released yet.
-Will be updated soon!
+Have a look at the [quickstart docs](./docs/quickstart.md)

 ## Examples
 Please  see the [examples](./examples) directory for configuration examples and a docker-compose setup.